jakydibe/CPTS/WebReconnaissance.md

 | PTR         | Pointer Record           | Used for reverse DNS lookups, mapping an IP address to a hostname.         | `1.2.0.192.in-addr.arpa.
 IN PTR www.example.com.`                              |

+## Why DNS Matters for Web Recon
+DNS is not merely a technical protocol for translating domain names; it's a critical component of a target's infrastructure that can be leveraged to uncover vulnerabilities and gain access during a penetration test:

+Uncovering Assets: DNS records can reveal a wealth of information, including subdomains, mail servers, and name server records.
+For instance, a CNAME record pointing to an outdated server (dev.example.com CNAME oldserver.example.net) could lead to a vulnerable system.
+Mapping the Network Infrastructure: You can create a comprehensive map of the target's network infrastructure by analysing DNS data.
+For example, identifying the name servers (NS records) for a domain can reveal the hosting provider used, while an A record for loadbalancer.example.com can pinpoint a load balancer.
+This helps you understand how different systems are connected, identify traffic flow, and pinpoint potential choke points or weaknesses that could be exploited during a penetration test.
+Monitoring for Changes: Continuously monitoring DNS records can reveal changes in the target's infrastructure over time.
+For example, the sudden appearance of a new subdomain (vpn.example.com) might indicate a new entry point into the network, while a TXT record containing a value like _1password=... strongly suggests the organization is using 1Password, which could be leveraged for social engineering attacks or targeted phishing campaigns.